Saurabh-Maulekhi/Attention-Is-All-You-Need-Reimplimentation/README.md

 title: Attention is all You need Reimplimentation

-short_description: Web app that can translate english to hindi
+Description: Attention is all You need Reimplimentation and Web app that can translate english to hindi

 Kaggle Notebook : https://www.kaggle.com/code/saurabhmaulekhi/attention-is-all-you-need-paper-reimplimentation/notebook